algorithmiaio/dev-center/_pages/client-guides/rust.md

 Here you will learn how to install the Algorithmia Rust Client, work with the Data API by uploading and downloading files, create and update directories and permission types and last, you'll learn how to call an algorithm that summarizes text files.

-To follow along you can create a new Rust file or if you'd rather, you can follow the examples in the Rust interpreter.
+To follow along you can create a new project with `cargo new <PROJECT>`

 ## Getting Started with Algorithmia